This is the fourth reflection on the book by Growing With by Kara Powell and Steve Argue. If you want to start from the beginning, start here.

 I mentioned earlier about tensions rising as kids push off and grab on and how fighting can be the result of these encounters.
 Growing With has another great quote from Reggie Joiner and Carey Nieuwhof,

-“When you fight with someone, you want to win.
-When you fight for someone you want them to win.
-When you with people, walls are built up.
+“When you fight with someone, YOU want to win.
+When you fight for someone, you want THEM to win.
+When you fight with people, walls are built up.
 When you fight for people, wall are torn down.”

 I want to fight for my kids not with them.
 I want walls to come down, not be put up.
 Let me offer a few “fighting techniques”

 I pray daily for my kids.
 I pray that God blesses them and keeps them.
 I pray for open doors of opportunity.
 I pray for our relationships and my role in those relationships.
 I let God do what I cannot and take hold of what only I can and should do as their dad.

 Fight for your kids by holding on to God’s promises

 Many parents claim Proverbs 22:6 too early.
 It says, “Start children off on the way they should go, and even when they are old they will not turn from it.”
 Some of my kids are not old enough to have this thing called wisdom.
 They are out earning it right now through dumb choices.

 Fight for your kid by remembering your own journey